lyx66/Factor-augmented-vector-autoregressive-FAVAR-WINRATS-code-package-/README.md

 # Factor-augmented-vector-autoregressive-(FAVAR)-WINRATS-code-package
 ### Introduction
-- *FAVAR_TWO_STEPS_LYX* is the package for a *two-step estimation* method of the Factor augmented VAR (FAVAR) models, which is based on *RATS 10.0* .
+- *__FAVAR_TWO_STEPS_LYX__* is the package for a *two-step estimation* method of the Factor augmented VAR (FAVAR) models, which is based on *__RATS 10.0__* .
 In the main code, I replicated the empirical results as in  *Bernanke et al. (2005)* *(i.g.
 [Measuring the effects of monetary policy: a factor-augmented vector autoregressive (FAVAR) approach](https://academic.oup.com/qje/article-abstract/120/1/387/1931468?redirectedFrom=PDF&casa_token=ZkGknLUtMHwAAAAA:5EU8a8LgKVZAnpkuZ4F4zIIpy3EivyGD6ZuUKopeiPHjX9QmBabc_zysXUBBdpecMHXABLGc5IHB1A))* .
-- Although there has been a opensource *MATLAB* package for a Bayesian likelihood methods and Gibbs sampling estimation for FAVAR model, that is, the [*__FAVAR__*](https://drive.google.com/file/d/0BzOpR8T359fhOUY5bkh5dkM5bEU/view?resourcekey=0-MfpcA9LYIjBF3YsHYNiWRw) *MATLAB* package written by Gary Koop.
+- Although there has been a opensource *MATLAB* package for a Bayesian likelihood methods and Gibbs sampling estimation for FAVAR model, that is, the [*FAVAR*](https://drive.google.com/file/d/0BzOpR8T359fhOUY5bkh5dkM5bEU/view?resourcekey=0-MfpcA9LYIjBF3YsHYNiWRw) *MATLAB* package written by *Gary Koop* .
 ### Files loaded
 #### Two __*'.xlsx'*__ files loaded by main code are listed as below:
 File|# of series|Details